smaurice101/readthedocs/docs/source/tmlbuilds.rst

        solution.
 So, topic-ai, is for any solution template

        that is AI related or has "_ai_" in the solution name.
+   * - topic-ml-ai
+     - Based on the :ref:`TML Solution Templates` you are using

+       you can specify different topics for the appropriate

+       solution.
+So, topic-ml-ai, is for any solution template

+       that is AI related or has "_ml_ai_" in the solution name.
    * - dashboardhtml
-     - This is dashboard will use the topics in the topic field.
+     - This dashboard will use the topics in the topic field.
    * - dashboardhtml-ml
-     - This is dashboard will use the topics in the topic-ml field.
+     - This dashboard will use the topics in the topic-ml field.
    * - dashboardhtml-ai
+     - This dashboard will use the topics in the topic-ai field.
+   * - dashboardhtml-ml-ai
-     - This is dashboard will use the topics in the topic-ai field.
+     - This is dashboard will use the topics in the topic-ml-ai field.
    * - secure
      - If set to 1, then connection is